This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. Find out more here.

 - the impact of legal aid cuts on access to justice, particularly in the context of private law children disputes

-- the causes of recurrent care proceedings and whether the court system perpetuates their occurence.
+- the causes of recurrent care proceedings and whether the court system perpetuates their occurrence.